emilietexier/EATrading/README.md

 # EA Trading
-Open Source Trading System using Technical Indicators
+Open Source Trading System

 EA Trading will be divided in several projects representing different trading strategies.
 The goal is to develop multiple strategies and test them in a live environment in order to develop a complete and accurate unique trading system compiling the different strategies studied.

-## Project 1
+## Project 1 : using 5 technical indicators

 The aim of this first project is to build a simple trading system using technical five indicators which will be tested on a live platform.